OoriData/OgbujiPT/README.md

 Right now OgbujiPT requires a bit of Python development on the user's part, but more general capabilities are coming.

-## Bias to good software engineering
+## Bias to sound software engineering

 I've seen many projects taking stabs at something like this one, but they really just seem to be stabs, usually by folks interested in LLM who admit they don't have strong coding backgrounds.
 This not only leads to a lumpy patchwork of forks and variations, as people try to figure out the narrow, gnarly paths that cater to their own needs, but also hampers maintainability just at a time when everything seems to be changing drastically every few days.